LussacZheng/video-downloader-deploy/README_en.md

 ![demo.gif](https://s2.ax1x.com/2019/08/17/muTbIs.gif)

 *This demo was recorded in Simplified Chinese.
 If your system language is not Chinese, this batch will automatically display in English.*
-*Please [created an issue](https://github.com/LussacZheng/video-downloader-deploy/issues) if you want to help improve the translation quality or add more supported languages.*
+*Please [create a new issue](https://github.com/LussacZheng/video-downloader-deploy/issues) if you want to help improve the translation quality or add more supported languages.*

 ### Note